bevyengine/rfcs/rfcs/45-stageless.md

 A **fixed timestep** advances a fixed number of times each second.

-It's implemented as an exclusive system that runs a schedule zero or more times in a row (depending on how long the previous frame took to complete).
+It's implemented as an exclusive system that runs a schedule zero or more times in a row (depending on how long the previous schedule execution took to complete).

 When you supply a constant delta time value (the literal fixed timestep) inside the encapsulated systems, the result is consistent and repeatable behavior regardless of framerate (or even the presence of a GPU).

 ### States